QUICK SUMMARY:

 What Is Facebook Ads?

 Facebook Ads is Facebook’s targeted advertising platform.
-Ads can appear in Facebook’s Feed, Facebook Messenger, and non-Facebook apps and websites within the Meta ecosystem
+Ads can appear in Facebook’s Feed, Facebook Messenger, and non-Facebook apps and websites within the Meta ecosystem.

 They come in a variety of formats including single images, videos, slideshows, and more, and can be targeted to extremely specific audiences.
+Facebook Ads work by allowing advertisers to target users based on demographics, interests, and behaviors across the Meta suite of products, facilitating the ad creation process and advanced audience targeting to generate brand awareness and drive sales.

 Facebook Ads vs. Google Ads: A Breakdown